CONTINUATION PROJECT – Hunter Valley Operations

 • support governments to provide hospitals, schools, roads and other community infrastructure through taxes and royalties.

-HVO North is approved to operate until mid 2025.
+HVO North is approved to operate until the end of 2026.
 HVO South is approved to operate until 2030.

 No. The annual production rate will not increase above current approved rates.

 HVO’s open cut mines produce high quality thermal coal and metallurgical coal predominately using truck and shovel mining methods.
-Coal is processed at onsite coal preparations plants, and generally transported via rail to the Port of Newcastle.
-There will be no real change to the way we undertake mining aside from continual improvements to efficiency and minimising community and environmental impacts.
+Coal is processed at onsite coal preparations plant, and generally transported via rail to the Port of Newcastle.

-We have consulted the community and agencies extensively over several years during scoping, design and the preparation of the EIS and Amendment.
+We have consulted the community and agencies extensively over several years during scoping, design and the preparation of the EIS and amended Project.
 We are thankful for their feedback which has been incorporated into the final design and impact minimisation plans.

-Independent consultancy firm EMM coordinated environmental and technical studies, and development of the EIS.
+Independent consultancy firm EMM coordinated environmental and technical studies, and development of the EIS and our amended Project.
 EMM is highly experienced in this type of work.

-The studies have looked at impacts, including cumulative impacts, on a range of issues including noise, air quality, water, biodiversity, heritage, traffic, and visual amenity.
-The studies are detailed in the EIS and Amendment Report.
+The studies have looked at impacts, including cumulative impacts, on a range of issues including noise, air quality, greenhouse gas, water, biodiversity, heritage, traffic, and visual amenity.
+The studies are detailed in the EIS and Amendment Reports.